-Recommendations to Protect Mobile Apps using VPNs
+Recommendations to Protect Mobile Apps against a VPN Vulnerability

 Appdome recommends evaluating mobile VPN architectures, with specific emphasis on how authentication and VPN cookies are stored inside mobile apps.
-Keep in mind that where and how a mobile app saves and protects VPN and authentication cookies can vary app by app, developer by developer, vendor by vendor, and method by method.
+Keep in mind that where and how a mobile app saves and protects VPN and authentication cookies can vary app by app, developer by the developer, vendor by vendor, and the method by method.

-Security conscious organizations looking to maintain, expand or enhance mobile VPN use, should implement a common security framework to protect all authentication and VPN cookies – regardless of the app, developer, or VPN in use.
+Security-conscious organizations looking to maintain, expand or enhance mobile VPN use, should implement a common security framework to protect all authentication and VPN cookies – regardless of the app, developer, or VPN in use.
 While EMM and other mobile VPN offerings were not named in the advisory, the job of securing VPN and authentication cookies is on the developer.
 Organizations looking to protect corporate data and users should avoid vendor-specific risks and protect authentication and VPN data inside apps immediately.

 To stop hackers from using this VPN vulnerability to harm corporate networks and users, organizations can use Appdome’s TOTALData Encryption and MicroVPN across all Android and iOS apps today – no code or coding required.